jenkinsci/kubernetes-plugin/README.md

 # Running in Kubernetes

+The example configuration will create a stateful set running Jenkins with persistent volume and using a service account to authenticate to Kubernetes API.

 ## Running locally with minikube

 A local testing cluster with one node can be created with [minikube](https://github.com/kubernetes/minikube)

     minikube start

-Set the correct permissions for the host mounted volume
+You may need to set the correct permissions for host mounted volumes

     minikube ssh
     sudo mkdir -p /data/kubernetes-plugin-jenkins